brimurphy/share-a-plate/README.md

     - As a user, I want to be able to search for recipes using specific keywords or ingredient(s)
     - As a user, I want to register if I do not have an account
     - As a user, I want to be able to log into my account
-    - As a user, I want to be able to contact the site admin with any queries I might have
     - As a user, I want a responsive design on all screen sizes

   * Returning User Stories

     - As a registered user, I want easy access to the members log in page
-    - As a registered user, I want to view my recipes and my favourite recipes from other members
+    - As a registered user, I want to view my recipes and recipes from other members
     - As a registered user, I want to be able to create new recipes
     - As a registered user, I want to be able to edit my recipes and delete them if required
     - As a registered user, I don't want other users able to edit or delete my recipes
-    - As a registered user, I want to add recipes I like to my page for quicker access
-    - As a registered user,
-    - As a registered user,

   * Admin User Stories

-    - As an admin, I want to answer any queries a user might have through email
-    - As an admin, I want to remove reviews which are deemed to be inappropriate
+    - As an admin, I want to remove recipes that contain inappropriate language or images
     - As an admin, I want to remove users who repeatedly break the site rules
+    - As an admin, I want to be able to create other admins
+    - As an admin, I want to add, edit or delete diet categories

 ## Design